zougui1/nameless-story/story/world.md

 ## Feral Dragons

 The lifespan of feral dragons ranges between 800 and 1000 years.
+Dragons often have scales and a thick hide.
+However, although it is rare, some can have a thin hide.
+Most dragons can use magic, but some are unable to.

 (NSFW)
 Dragons don't care about privacy.
 They may or may not go somewhere "private" to have sex but they don't care if anyone hears or is watching them.